Daph1986/mamamaki/README.md

 - Fellow student, Abi Harrison, for sharing her info about good head elements.
 - Fellow student, Sean McMahon, in who's Readme file I saw the idea to make a collapsible table of contents.
 - Fellow student, Kotaro Tanaka, in who's Readme file I saw the idea to make it possible to go back of the top of a page.
-- Fellow student, Benjamin Kavanagh (BenKav_lead), for looking into my code and remind me to use also the url_for also my images to prevent them from giving a 404.
+- Fellow student, Benjamin Kavanagh, for looking into my code and remind me to use also the url_for also my images to prevent them from giving a 404.
 ```
 {{ url_for('static', filename='images/logo.png') }}
 ```
-- Fellow slack members, Andrew Dempsey, Mike Avgeros and Peter Baker for extensively testing my project.
+- Fellow students / slack members, Andrew Dempsey, Mike Avgeros and Peter Baker for extensively testing my project.
 - Special thanks to my colleagues, friends and family for their support, tips and for testing my project.

 <div align="right"><a href="#top">🔝</a></div>